 Start with your own commuting math:

-- Compare your current cost of parking, fuel, maintenance, and insurance against a transit-only commute.
+- Compare your current spend on parking, fuel, maintenance, and insurance against the cost of a transit-only commute.

 - Use a planner like SimpleTransit's route tool, or any third-party app, to estimate daily and monthly transit costs.

 Example: If you currently spend roughly $200 per month on gas and parking, a structured transit allowance can replace a meaningful chunk of that with pre-tax dollars.
 Concrete numbers travel better than abstractions in a benefits conversation.
-There are also adjacent savings worth flagging -- workers who shift to transit often unlock additional savings through employer transit-pass programs on top of any new allowance.
+Adjacent savings are worth flagging too -- workers who shift to transit often unlock additional savings through employer transit-pass programs on top of any new allowance.

 b.
 Highlight the Employer's Savings